Recitey is now in early access.Download the beta

 text

-The transcription happens on your machine.
-Whisper turns your voice into text without ever sending audio to a server.
-The free tier is fully offline.
+On the free tier, transcription happens on your machine.
+Whisper turns your voice into text without sending audio anywhere, and it works fully offline.
 Close your laptop, fly to Tokyo, dictate the whole flight on airplane mode.
 Same product.

 Three rooms · three voices